 Dr. Lavernia was previously engineering dean at UC Davis and Distinguished Professor of Chemical Engineering and Materials Science.
 He also served as UC Davis’ provost and executive vice chancellor for two years as the campus transitioned to a new chancellor.
 During his tenure as dean of the UC Davis College of Engineering, it evolved into one of the nation’s fastest-growing and most prestigious engineering schools.
 Nine members of the faculty, including Dr. Lavernia, became members of the National Academies.
 Research expenditures doubled, 88 professors were hired and student enrollment increased by 22 percent, with significant increases in female and Hispanic undergraduates.

-Brian Weinstein is the SPS Manager at California Nanotechnologies.
-He is a senior engineer that graduated with a B.S. in Manufacturing Engineering from California State University, Long Beach in 2009 and achieved the Certified Manufacturing Technologist designation through the Society of Manufacturing Engineers.
+Brian Weinstein is the VP of Research and Development at California Nanotechnologies.
+He graduated with a B.S. in Manufacturing Engineering from California State University, Long Beach in 2009.
 His engineering background is supplemented by formal Machine shop training and a wide range of hands-on experience.
-He began working at Cal Nano in 2010 where he has contributed directly to the company's materials development programs and expansion of processing capabilities including Cryogenic Milling systems.
-His area of expertise includes Cryogenic milling and Spark Plasma Sintering.
-Having received factory training by Fuji-SPS, Mr. Weinstein is responsible for installation, training, and technical support for users of SPS equipment in North America.
+He began working at Cal Nano in 2010 where he has contributed directly to the execution of materials research programs, systems development and expansion of processing capabilities.
+His areas of expertise include Cryogenic milling and Spark Plasma Sintering.
+He has over 2000 hours of experience running SPS equipment and serves as senior technical staff for Cal Nano’s SPS lab.
+Having received factory training by Fuji-SPS, Mr. Weinstein is responsible for installation, training, servicing and technical support for users of SPS equipment in North America.